Narmilan-A/Smart-Vegetation-Mapping-Workshop/Activity 1 - Orthomosaic_processing/forest-orthomosaic-artifacts-guide/issue1_m3m_radiometric_calibration.md

 - You manage multiple intermediate orthomosaic files.

 ---

-## 5. Important Notes for Both Options

-- **Panel usage**
-  - Each radiometric block (flight/session) must use panel images from that same block only.
-  - Avoid mixing panel captures taken under different sky conditions.

-- **Overlap requirement (especially for Option 2)**
-  - Plan flight lines and mission design so that:
-    - Orthomosaics have adequate overlap (e.g., 20–30% spatial overlap)
-    - This allows GIS tools to merge them smoothly.

-- **This is a radiometric problem**
-  - DEM editing, seamline editing, and projection tuning **cannot fix** half dark / half bright issues caused by poor calibration.
-  - Fix **calibration strategy first**, *then* worry about DEM and orthomosaic refinement.

----

-## 6. Summary

-To avoid half dark / half bright mosaics in multispectral forest projects:

-- Always treat each flight or illumination block as a separate radiometric unit.
-- **Option 1 (Preferred):**
-  - Calibrate each chunk → merge chunks → process once to a final orthomosaic.
-- **Option 2 (Alternative):**
-  - Calibrate and process each chunk to its own orthomosaic → export → merge orthomosaics in GIS (with sufficient overlap).

 Both approaches ensure consistent reflectance scaling and remove the characteristic dark/bright split caused by mixing multiple calibration conditions into a single calibration step.